BizTalk 2010 Installation and Configuration – Configure the Application Event Log (Part 13)

 • BizTalk Server setup keeps a record of events in the Application Event Log.
 Depending on the BizTalk Server features installed, the amount of space required in the log may exceed its limit.
 If the application event log runs out of space during BizTalk Server setup, the installation will fail.

-However, I purposely left this point to the end because by default the Application Event Log is already correctly configured:
+However, I purposely left this point to the end because by default, the Application Event Log is already correctly configured:

-• And the option “Overwrite events as needed (oldest events first)” is select, with this option we prevent that the log to exceed its limits, avoiding installation failures:
+• And the option Overwrite events as needed (oldest events first) is selected, with this option, we prevent the log to exceeding its limits, avoiding installation failures:

 • Typical error: Inner exception: The event log file is full